 If a trustee needs information or assistance, the primary contact is the Executive Director.
-If the Executive Director is not available a trustee may contact members of the executive team (Assistant Executive Director, Chief Investment Officer, Chief Financial Officer, or General Counsel).
-Trustees may contact the Executive Director's administrative assistant directly regarding meeting schedules, travel arrangements, reimbursements, mail, and other administrative matters.
-The General Counsel can give specific advice on confidentiality of Board/General Counsel discussions or legal advice as needed.
+If the Executive Director is not available, a trustee may contact members of the executive team (Deputy Executive Director, Chief Investment Officer, Chief Financial Officer, General Counsel, or HR Officer).
+Trustees may contact the Executive Director's executive assistant/board administrator directly regarding meeting schedules, travel arrangements, reimbursements, mail, and other administrative matters.
+The General Counsel can give specific advice on confidentiality of Board, discussions with legal counsel, or legal advice as needed.